DecisionsDev/odm-docker-kubernetes/azure/README.md

 ### Install the ODM release

-You can now install the product:
+You can now install the product.

+If you choose to use Entitled Registry for images and to download the Helm chart from IBM's public Helm charts repository [option A above](#option-a---using-the-ibm-entitled-registry-with-your-ibmid):

 ```console
 helm install mycompany --set image.repository=cp.icr.io/cp/cp4a/odm --set image.pullSecrets=registry-secret \